Gavroche11/final_study/README.md

 ### Loading Data

-The app provides three ways to load data:

-**Option 1: Select from dropdown (Default)**
+**Upload JSON Files:**
-1. Open the sidebar
+1. Open the sidebar (if collapsed)
-2. Choose a file from the "Select data file" dropdown
-3. The first file loads automatically on startup

-**Option 2: Upload a file**
-1. Click "Or upload JSON file" in the sidebar
+2. Click "Browse files" under "Upload JSON file(s)"
-2. Select your JSON file
+3. Select one or more JSON files
-3. Click "🔄 Load Data"

-**Option 3: Enter file path**
+4. Files are loaded automatically

+**Switch Between Files:**
-1. Enter the file path in "Or enter file path"
+1. Use the "Select file to view" dropdown in the sidebar
-2. Or set the `EXAM_JSON_PATH` environment variable
-3. Click "🔄 Load Data"
+2. Files are listed in alphabetical order
+3. Switching files resets navigation to question 1

+**Remove Files:**
+- Click the "×" next to a file in the uploader to remove it
+- Removed files disappear from the selection dropdown automatically

 ### Navigation